 - Good for gutters, siding and concrete.

-- Cleanup can be difficult if you get this caulk on clothing, gloves, shoes or skin.
+Tip: Be sure to wear the proper PPE, especially gloves and eye protection when using butyl-rubber caulk.
+The product can be irritating, and cleanup can be difficult if you get this caulk on clothing, gloves, shoes or skin.

-Caulk tools and accessories
+Caulk Tools and Accessories

 - Caulk gun: Using a caulk gun helps make sure you have an even application of caulk.
 It also prevents dripping and arm fatigue during big projects.